rajeshwrn/alb-nginx-controller/README.md

 # Single ALB for multiple ingress in AWS EKS fargate

-Documentation/Steps to enable an alb solution in EKS fargate for multiple ingress/service running different namespace.
-Now we have option to reuse an existing ALB instead of creating a new ALB per Ingress.
+Documentation/Steps to create an alb in EKS fargate for multiple ingress/service running different namespace.
+Option to reuse an existing ALB instead of creating a new ALB per Ingress.

 ## Requirement
 - Need to deploy multiple service in kubernetes with single alb.